Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Acknowledgements

-We thank Genda Gu for providing the Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ sample imaged in this work.
+We thank Genda Gu for providing the Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ sample imaged in this work.
 Work at Harvard was supported by the National Science Foundation under Grant.\ No.\ DMR-0847433.
-S.L. acknowledges support from the Harvard College Research Program.
 D.H. acknowledges support from an NSERC PGS-D fellowship.
-Work at Argonne was supported under Contract No. DE-AC02-06CH11357 by U.\ Chicago Argonne, LLC, Operator of Argonne National Laboratory, a US Department of Energy Office of Science Laboratory.
+Work at Argonne National Laboratory (crystal growth and characterization) is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Science and Engineering Division.